Faithful Simulation and Detection of Quantum Spin Hall Effect on Superconducting Circuits: Verification of the Simulation

 Taking periodic boundary condition in $x$-direction, we numerically calculate the topological invariant \cite{TV1,TV2,review_band_calculation} and fix phase diagrams with corresponding Fermi energy, using the methods for analysing the $\mathbb{Z}_2$ topological insulators \cite{Kane_Z2,z2_analysis}.
+And for real lattice case, we take open boundary condition.
 In the numerical work we set the hopping coefficient $t_0$ as energy unit, lattice spacings $a,b=1$ and $\alpha=1/3$.

 When $\beta=0$ there is no spin-mixing, and if $\lambda=0$ the Hamiltonian in Eq.~(\ref{hami}) are just two Hofstadter models with different magnetic fluxes $\pm2\alpha\pi$ for spin-up and spin-down branches.
-With the parameter $\lambda=0$ and $\beta=0$ the band structure of the system is plotted in Fig.~\ref{fig2}(a).
+With the parameters $\lambda=0$ and $\beta=0$ the band structure of the system is plotted in Fig.~\ref{fig2}(a).
 With the numerical results of topological invariants, we can get Fig.~\ref{fig2}(b), which is the phase diagram with Fermi energy between $t_0$ to $2t_0$.
 The phase is divided into two kinds: topological and metal states.
 Based on this phase diagram we will show the effective quantum simulation of the QSHE in our system.
 We did numerical calculation and the wave functions of spin up topological state for different lattice sizes are shown in Figs.~\ref{fig2}(c) and \ref{fig2}(d).
 Considering the symmetry of the system, in this paper we only show the wave function of spin up state.
-Along ~$\beta=0$ axis driving staggered potential $\lambda$ from $0$ to $t_0$, there is no phase transition but the QSHE will be affected and the wave distribution will change, such variation could be found in Figs.~\ref{fig2}(c,d) and \ref{fig3}(c,e).
+Along ~$\beta=0$ axis driving staggered potential $\lambda$ from $0$ to $t_0$, there is no phase transition but the QSHE will be affected and the wave distribution will change, such variation can be found in Figs.~\ref{fig2}(c,d) and \ref{fig3}(c,e).
 And the wave function distributions on the surface in Figs.~\ref{fig2}(c) and \ref{fig3}(c) show the edge states along the boundary, which is just the perfect simulation of the QSHE.
 There is size effect in numerical calculation which we will discuss latter and we found a 42$\times$42 lattice is sufficient to cover all details of the physical system.